shaozilee/bmp-js/README.md

 #### Options

-- toRGBA - switch the output to big endian RGBA, making it compatible with other libraries, like `pngjs`
+- toRGBA - switch the output to big endian RGBA, making it compatible with other libraries like `pngjs`

 ```js
 const bmp = require('bmp-ts').default;